- United States: Finance > Corporate restructuring (including bankruptcy)

 Within M&A: mega-deals ($5bn+), Paul, Weiss, Rifkind, Wharton & Garrison LLP is a third tier firm,

-Within Private equity buyouts, Paul, Weiss, Rifkind, Wharton & Garrison LLP is a second tier firm,
+Within Private equity buyouts, Paul, Weiss, Rifkind, Wharton & Garrison LLP is a third tier firm,

 United States: Real estate and construction